-First Claim for Relief
+First Claim for Relief -- Against Defendant Wheeler

-Request for Access to Recording of a Public Meeting That Was Unlawfully Closed to the Public (§ 24-72-204(5.5), C.R.S.)
+Request for Access to Recording of a Public Meeting That Was Unlawfully Closed to the Public (§ 24-72-204(5), C.R.S.)

-- 36. Paragraphs 1 through 35 above are incorporated herein by reference and made a part hereof with the same force and effect as if fully set forth herein. - 37.
-The DPS Board did not properly announce the closed-door meeting of March 23, 2023, which renders it an unlawfully closed public meeting, and the recording thereof a public record. - 38.
-Under the COML, an executive session may be held only at a regular or special meeting, and only after the announcement to the public of the particular topic for discussion in the executive session and the affirmative vote of two-thirds of the entire membership of the state public body or two-thirds of the quorum present of the local public body. §§ 24-6-402(3)(a) & (4), C.R.S. (emphasis added). - 39.
-Here, before the Board entered executive session there was no announcement or notice that the particular topic to be discussed would be DPS's Safety Ends Policy nor its decision to suspend and end/terminate the policy by reinstating police officers into the district high schools.
+- 56. Paragraphs 1 through 55 above are incorporated herein by reference and made a part hereof with the same force and effect as if fully set forth herein. - 57.
+The DPS Board did not properly announce the closed-door meeting of March 23, 2023, which renders it an unlawfully closed public meeting, and the recording thereof a public record. - 58.
+Under the COML, an executive session may be held only at a regular or special meeting, and only after the announcement to the public of the particular topic for discussion in the executive session and the affirmative vote of two-thirds of the quorum present of the local public body. §§ 24-6-402 (4), C.R.S. (emphasis added).

+- 59. Here, before the Board convened behind closed doors to discuss public business there was no announcement or notice that the particular topic to be discussed would be DPS's Safety Ends Policy nor its decision to suspend and end/terminate the policy by reinstating police officers into the district high schools.
 Exhibit A, B, D. Instead, the Board merely announced that it would discuss "specialized details of security arrangements or investigations as a result of the incident that occurred on March 22, 2023."
-Exhibit B. - 40.
+Exhibit B. - 60.
 The Board also did not announce the particular topic of discussion regarding their conversation with the Mayor's Office to consider issuing an Executive Order instead of reversing its EL 10.10 policy.
-Id. - 41.
+Id. - 61.
 Here, the Board's closed door discussion of the Mayor's Office communications and the proposed Executive Order were neither noticed on the March 23 Agenda nor announced publicly as a particular topic for discussion.
-Id. - 42.
-Thus, the Plaintiffs are entitled to an Order from the Court directing the Defendant to release the March 23 Recording to them because it is a public record, and

-Defendant did not cite any provision of CORA (other than for recordings of lawfully convened executive sessions) to withhold it.
+Id. - 62.
+Thus, at the conclusion of the mandatory Show Cause hearing, the Plaintiffs are entitled to an Order from the Court directing the Defendant to release the March 23 Recording to them because it is a public record, and Defendant did not cite any provision of CORA (other than for recordings of lawfully convened executive sessions) to withhold it.

-Second Claim for Relief
+Second Claim for Relief - Against Deffendant Board of Education

-(In the Alternative) Request for In Camera Review (§ 24-72-204(5.5)(b)(1), C.R.S.; § 24-6-402(d.5)(I)(C), C.R.S.)
+(In the Alternative) Request for In Camera Review & Production (§ 24-72-204(5.5)(b)(1), C.R.S.; § 24-6-402(2)(d.5)(I)(C), C.R.S.)

-- 43. Paragraphs 1 through 42 above are incorporated herein by reference and made a part hereof with the same force and effect as if fully set forth herein. - 44.
-Plaintiffs are informed and believe, based on the March 23 Memorandum, news reporting, and the March 29 Memorandum that DPS unlawfully adopted a position or resolution during the March 23 executive session, namely, to draft and approve the policy position set forth in the March 23 Memorandum.
-Exhibit D at 5:11:34. - 45.
+- 63. Paragraphs 1 through 62 above are incorporated herein by reference and made a part hereof with the same force and effect as if fully set forth herein. - 64.
+Plaintiffs are informed and believe, based on the recording of the Board's public meeting on March 23, the March 23 Memorandum, news reporting, and the March 29 Memorandum, that DPS unlawfully adopted a position or resolution during the March 23 executive session, namely, to draft and approve the policy position set forth in the March 23 Memorandum.
+Exhibit D at 5:11:34. - 65.
 Plaintiffs respectfully request that the Court review the March 23 Recording in camera and thereafter issue an Order disclosing it to Plaintiffs.
 If, following an in camera review, the Court finds that portions of March 23 Recording should not be disclosed, Plaintiffs requests that those portions be redacted, and the remainder be disclosed.